-Hayfever, also known as seasonal allergic rhinitis is a common condition which occurs mainly during spring and summer seasons.
+Hayfever, also known as seasonal allergic rhinitis, is a common condition which occurs mainly during the spring and summer seasons.
 Hayfever symptoms happen in response to allergens such as tree or grass pollen and may include runny nose, sneezing and watery eyes.
-Thankfully there are few non-drowsy hayfever tablets, which I am going to review.
-Non-drowsy antihistamines, which can be purchased over the counter in the UK include:
+Thankfully there are a few non-drowsy hayfever tablets, which I am going to review.
+Non-drowsy antihistamines, which can be purchased over the counter in the UK, include:

 Are all hayfever tablets non-drowsy?

 Non-drowsy antihistamines reviewed in this post are classified as second-generation antihistamines.
 Second-generation antihistamines are less likely to cause sedation than first-generation antihistamines, which cause profound sedation.
 They, therefore, are commonly used as active ingredients in over the counter sleeping pills.

 Although second-generation antihistamines are classified as ‘non-drowsy’, drowsiness can occasionally happen with this type of antihistamines.
 Out of all reviewed non-drowsy hayfever tablets, loratadine is the only antihistamine which does not list drowsiness and dizziness as common side effects.
 Based on the chemical properties of the drug, fexofenadine may cause minimal to no drowsiness; however, most manufacturers list this side effect at a standard frequency.

 Can you buy non-drowsy hayfever tablets over the counter?

 Non-drowsy antihistamines can be purchased over the counter from supermarkets and pharmacies.
 Larger packs of antihistamines may be classified as pharmacy-only medicines (P), which means they can only be sold from behind a pharmacy counter and from online chemists.